Grace Church (Ca Ira, Virginia)

 Grace Church (sometimes called Grace Episcopal Church) is an Episcopal church in Cumberland County, Virginia.
-Designed by Dabney Cosby, a former assistant to Thomas Jefferson, it is the only substantial building remaining from the former community of Ca Ira.
-For its architectural and historical significance, Grace Church was listed on the National Register of Historic Places on October 30, 1980.
+Designed by Dabney Cosby, a former assistant to Thomas Jefferson, it is the only substantial building remaining from the former community of Ca Ira, once a major tobacco exporting point on the Willis River, a tributary of the James River.
+Grace Church was listed on the National Register of Historic Places on October 30, 1980.

 History

-At the turn of the nineteenth century, Ca Ira was a typical small farming community such as could be found in many locations around Virginia.
-It was formally established by the Virginia General Assembly in 1796; the origin of the name is unknown, but given the spirit of the times, and the fact that many Virginians admired the French Revolution, it is suspected to have been derived from a popular French song of the era.
-By 1836, Ca Ira could be described as a post village, with a population of 210; it had forty dwellings, three stores, a mill, a tobacco warehouse, two taverns, and a Masonic hall.
+At the turn of the nineteenth century, Ca Ira was a small farming community similar to many around Virginia.
+The Virginia General Assembly formally established the town in 1796; the origin of the name is unknown, but given the spirit of the times, and the fact that many Virginians admired the French Revolution, it is suspected to have been derived from a popular French song of the era, or the Democratic Republican party or because French Huguenots had arrived in the era, possible from the earlier settlement downriver on the James at Manakin Sabot.
+In 1801 Ca Ira had 300 residents and Craddoch Wisdom was the tobacco inspector at Dean's Warehouse (though he resided in 1804).
+Three decades later, in 1836, Ca Ira could be described as a post village: its population of 210 was served by forty dwellings, three stores, a mill, a tobacco warehouse, two taverns, and a Masonic hall.
+Despite the thriving tobacco economy, and the construction of the James River Canal to improve navigation on the James River (which required considerable annual maintenance because of debris washed down by and damage by frequent floods), river traffic would slow down and eventually vanish with the development of railroads before the Civil War.